nirbarazida/NBprocessing/README.md

     - `distribution_plot(database, column_list=None)`

  ### import
-- `from NBprocessing.categorical import NBcategorical`
+- `from NBprocessing import NBcategorical`
-- `from NBprocessing.continuous import NBcontinuous`
+- `from NBprocessing import NBcontinuous`
-- `from NBprocessing.plot import NBplot`
+- `from NBprocessing import NBplot`
-- `from NBprocessing.general import NBgeneral`
+- `from NBprocessing import NBgeneral`

 ## Usage

-All Usage of the package functions are reviewed very specifically in this [jupyter Notebook](https://github.com/nirbarazida/NBprocessing/blob/master/documentation/README_Notebook.ipynb)
+**All usage of the package functions are reviewed very specifically in this [jupyter Notebook](https://github.com/nirbarazida/NBprocessing/blob/master/documentation/README_Notebook.ipynb)**

-## Usage Example
+## Usage Examples

 - Categorical:
     - **Fill missing values in a categorical feature by the ratio of the categories**:\